This article was originally published on September 21, 2023, and then updated on May 8, 2024 to reflect the latest information.

 1997-2012 (Original WNBA Logo)

-The original WNBA logo, used from 1997 to 2012, featured a distinctive inclined shield inspired by the Jerry West-inspired NBA emblem.
+Let’s start from the beginning.
+The original WNBA logo, used from 1997 to 2012, featured a distinctive tilted shield inspired by the Jerry West-inspired NBA emblem.
 This shield evoked a sense of tradition and conveyed movement and speed through its slanted shape.

-In parallel with the NBA’s logo, the WNBA emblem was a nod to the American flag with its red, blue, and white color scheme.
-However, the defining characteristic of the logo was the unmistakably feminine silhouette of the basketball player at its center.
+Like with the NBA’s logo, the WNBA emblem was a nod to the American flag with its red, blue, and white color scheme.
+But, the defining characteristic of the logo was the silhouette of a woman basketball player at its center.

 2013-2019

-This fresh color scheme infused the logo with simplicity, cleanliness, and power.
-Simultaneously, the logo transitioned from the original shield shape to a vertical rectangle, symbolizing a break from tradition and a shift towards a more contemporary identity.
+This fresh color scheme infused the logo with simplicity but also power.
+At the same time, the logo transitioned from the original shield shape to a vertical rectangle.
+This symbolized a shift toward a more contemporary look.

 2020-Today (Current WNBA Logo)

-The current logo, introduced in 2019 and used from the 2020 season, represented a significant departure from its predecessors.
-This time, the designers mirrored the player’s silhouette, rendering it in vibrant orange, and elevating it as the primary emblem.
+The current logo, introduced in 2019 and used since the 2020 season, was once again a major departure from its predecessors.
+This time, the designers mirrored the player’s silhouette, rendering it in vibrant orange, and elevated it as the primary emblem.

-Accompanying this iconic image was a wordmark featuring the league’s acronym, presented in bold, wide sans-serif letters, all rendered in orange.
+Alongside this iconic image was a wordmark featuring the league’s acronym, presented in bold, wide sans-serif letters.
+Again, all rendered in orange.

 Impact of the WNBA Logo

-The logo’s distinctive orange color and dynamic player silhouette allow the WNBA to stand out, making it instantly recognizable to fans and newcomers.
-It was pivotal in building the league’s brand recognition and popularity.
+The logo’s distinctive orange color and dynamic player silhouette does a great job of helping the WNBA to stand out.
+It’s instantly recognizable to fans and newcomers, and has been pivotal in building the league’s popularity to what it is today.

 More on the WNBA

-Learn more trivia about the WNBA and its players, including WNBA quotes, by visiting our guide to the WNBA.
+Want more WNBA content?
+Learn more trivia and history about the WNBA and its players, including WNBA quotes, by visiting our guide to the WNBA.